Australian Cinematographers Society: People

-The ACS presents annual awards for achievements in cinematography, including the Golden Tripod (the ACS's highest award for excellence), and the Milli Award to its Cinematographer of the Year.
-Members of the Society who are "accredited" are allowed to use the ACS suffix after their name.
+Members of the Society who are "accredited" are allowed to use the "ACS" suffix after their name.
 Accreditation is considered one of the highest honours bestowed upon a member and accreditation demonstrates more than just professional competence, but also creativity, consistency and aesthetic innovation.

-Awards
+Recognition and awards

-The Australian Academy of Cinema and Television Arts (AACTA) awarded the Australian Cinematographers Society (ACS) as the recipient of the 2014 Byron Kennedy Award at the 3rd annual AACTA Awards.
+The Australian Academy of Cinema and Television Arts (AACTA) awarded the Australian Cinematographers Society (ACS) the 2014 Byron Kennedy Award at the 3rd annual AACTA Awards.
 The award celebrates outstanding creative enterprise within the film and television industries and is given to an individual or organisation whose work embodies innovation and the relentless pursuit of excellence.
 The award jury said of their decision: "We have chosen the Australian Cinematographers Society under the stewardship of Ron Johanson ACS for its enduring and pivotal role in the pursuit of excellence throughout Australian cinema".
-The award was presented to Ron Johanson ACS on behalf of the Society at the AACTA Awards Ceremony in Sydney on Thursday, 30 January 2014.
+The award was presented to Ron Johanson ACS on behalf of the Society at the AACTA Awards ceremony in Sydney on 30 January 2014.

+ACS Awards

+The ACS awards the National Awards for Cinematography, also known as the ACS Awards for Cinematography, in a number of categories.
+The winner of each category is awarded the Gold Tripod, and there is sometimes an Award of Distinction given to a runner-up.

+Cinematographers who have had a significant career may be inducted into the ACS Hall of Fame.

+Milli Award

-The Milli Award is the highest award an Australian Cinematographer can receive from the Society.
+The Milli Award is the highest award an Australian Cinematographer can receive from the society.
 It is presented at the ACS National Awards for Cinematography to the Australian Cinematographer of the Year.
 All ACS National Gold Tripod winners progress through to be in the running for the Milli Award.

+Emerging cinematographer award

+First presented in 2010, the NFSA and Australian Cinematographers Society John Leake OAM Award for an Emerging Cinematographer, also known as the NFSA-ACS John Leake OAM ACS Award and as of 2025 the John Leake OAM ACS – Emerging Cinematographer Award, is designed to enable emerging cinematographers to develop their craft, and is presented annually at the Australian Cinematographers Society Awards.
+The award is named in honour of Australian Cinematographers Society (ACS) co-founder and industry icon John Leake OAM ACS (1927–2009).
+Winners of the award include: